Croatan National Forest and NCWRC host ‘Kids Fishing Day’

 NEW BERN, N.C. — The Croatan National Forest and N.C.
-Wildlife Resources Commission will host Kids’ Fishing Day on June 11, 2022.
-The event will take place from 9 a.m. to noon at Cedar Swamp Pond in Newport, NC.
+Wildlife Resources Commission will host Kids’ Fishing Day on June 11.

+The event will take place from 9 a.m. to noon at Cedar Swamp Pond in Newport.

 This annual event allows kids 15 years and younger to fish for free and doesn’t require a fishing license.
 Fishing poles and bait will be available while supplies last.
 All children must be accompanied by an adult.
 Staff and volunteers will be onsite to assist with fishing.